isomerpages/gb-assist/pages/solutionrepo/solution753.md

 N.A. for non-SMEs

 #### Things to Note
+More than or equal to andatory Specification
+- Parts: Computer; Optical Part (Camera); Weighing Scale; Stereometry (Binocular Camera); Barcode scanner; Frame to hold the equipment together
+- Weigh parcel up to 30kg
+- Weighing accuracy of +/- 10g
+- Stereometry accuracy within +/- 5mm
+- Throughput approx 400/hour
+- Data transmitted to a software/ERP via wireless/LAN connection

+Installation costs are supported.
-More than or equal to 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+?30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR

 #### Contact Information
-Rockbell International Software Pte Ltd<br>www.rockbell.sg<br>Email: sales@rockbell.com.sg<br>Tel: +65 6469 7720
+N.A.

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' style='color:#037e8a' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.